muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I swung my leg at Amanda's head as I drew close.

-She didn't flinch at my approach.
+She didn't flinch at my approach, but I did.

 My shin landed straight onto her head.

+The impact reverberated throughout my body.

+I instantly felt my heart skip a beat.

+Melody's fight flashed before my eyes.

+I didn't want to do that to Amanda.

-Amanda barely budged.
+But somehow, Amanda barely budged.

+I wasn't sure if I should be relieved or worried.

-My body twisted unexpectedly just as my kick landed as if to avoid something.
+My body twisted unexpectedly just as I realized Amanda was unscathed.

 Just then, a fist came flying up through where my body was just moments ago.